scibiome/boostdiff_inference/README.md

 ## Memory and runtime

 The memory requirements depend on the number of genes in the expession dataset and the number of samples in each condition.
-For small datasets, such as the *B. subtilis* dataset with ~2,000 genes and 48 samples per condition, the runtime is ~20mins for `n_processes=2` on a laptop with 16GB memory.
-For the human datasets, BoostDiff should be run on a high-performance computing cluster.
-For reference, the runtime for the COVID-19 dataset (GSE156063) used in the paper with ~15,000 genes and around 100 samples per condition is ~9hrs on a local server with 64 cores and 500GB RAM takes run with `n_processes=10`.
+For the real transcriptomics datasets on human disease, BoostDiff should be run on a high-performance computing cluster.
+For reference, the runtime for the COVID-19 dataset (GSE156063) used in the paper with ~15,000 genes and around 100 samples per condition with `n_processes=10` is ~9hrs on a local server with 64 cores and 500GB RAM.
+For small datasets, such as the *B. subtilis* dataset with ~1,000 genes and 48 samples per condition, the runtime is ~13mins for `n_processes=4`.

 ## Citation